 Shampoo bars are also convenient options for a gym bag, as they won’t spill, are easy to store, and take a very long time to use up, even with regular use.

 Bar soap offers very environmentally responsible packaging options, and shampoo bars do, too.
 Usually wrapped in a recyclable carton, paper, or thin plastic to protect the bar during transport and on the sales floor, bar packaging uses a small fraction of the materials that bulky bottles and tubes do.
-Shampoo bars manufactured at Twincraft require a vapor barrier to avoid excessive moisture retention of the bar, known as "sweating."

-No Waste Formula
+Zero Waste Formula

 For cost- and waste-conscious consumers, it’s very frustrating to not be able to get every last drop of a product out of a packaging.
 No matter how hard one tries, there is usually a few tablespoons of shampoo left in the bottle at the end of its use.
 A 2009 study by Consumer Reports found that users of skincare products were forced to waste up to 25% of a product because of its packaging, and it’s easy to assume that haircare products are causing similar frustrations for consumers.
 The beauty of a shampoo bar is that it’s easy to use the entire product until it’s completely disappeared.